Joseph Coerten Hornblower

 Joseph Coerten Hornblower (May 7, 1777 – June 11, 1864) was an American lawyer and jurist from Belleville, New Jersey.
 He was the chief justice of the New Jersey Supreme Court.

 Early life and education

-Hornblower was born on May 7, 1777 in Belleville, New Jersey and lived there for his entire life.
+Hornblower was born on May 7, 1777, in Belleville, New Jersey, and lived there for his entire life.
 His parents were Josiah and Elizabeth (née Kingsland) Hornblower.
 Josiah Hornblower was a prominent engineer and mine operator who served in the Continental Congress.

 As a child, Joseph's health was poor, so he was educated at home.
 He had a "stroke of paralysis" at the age of 16 that affected his memory.
 But he read for the law with an attorney in Newark and was admitted to the bar in 1803.

-Later in his life, the Princeton Law School conferred him with an honorary degree of Legum Doctor on September 30, 1841.
+Later in his life, Princeton University conferred him with an honorary degree of Legum Doctor on September 30, 1841.

 Career

 Law and political career

 He became a prominent lawyer and politically active as a member of the Democratic-Republican Party.
 However, this was the Era of Good Feelings, and party politics were minimal.

 When Hornblower was a Presidential elector for James Monroe in 1820, there was only one vote for any other candidate.
 He also supported other civic and religious activities.
 In 1816 he was one of the founders of the American Bible Society.
 In 1845 he aided in establishing the New Jersey Historical Society and served as its president from then until his death in 1864.